Television in China: Today

 Altogether, there are 3,000 television stations across the country.
 Large international TV expositions, including the Shanghai Television Festival, Beijing International Television Week, China Radio and Television Exposition, and Sichuan Television Festival, are held on a regular basis.

 Besides judging and conferring awards, these festivals conduct academic exchanges and the import and export of TV programs.
 Shanghai has become the largest television program trading market in Asia.

 Since China entered the World Trade Organization, the trend within China's media industry is to form inter-media and trans-regional media groups operated with multiple patterns so as to meet competition and challenges from powerful overseas media groups.

 In October 2014, actors and actresses who have used drugs, visited prostitutes, or broken the law were not allowed to appear on television, movies, or other forms of broadcast (radio and advertisement) in China.
 The ban also encompassed online media, film, and publishing.
 China Daily reported that the ban is meant to "keep the industry healthy" and "Celebrities who break the law should not be invited to appear in programs, and transmission of their words should be suspended."
 It was also noted that "Recent cases involving stars using drugs or visiting prostitutes have harmed the image of the entertainment industry and set a bad example for young people."
 In 2014, China detained several Chinese celebrities on drug-related charges.
 The Ministry of Public Security stated in February 2014 that police need to "get tough on drugs, gambling, and prostitution."

-All nationwide analog shutdowns started on July 31, 2020, at midnight, the and last analog broadcasting station officially turned off on April 1, 2021, at midnight.
+All nationwide analog shutdowns started on July 31, 2020, at midnight, and the last analog broadcasting station officially turned off on April 1, 2021, at midnight.